Mark Selby: 2021–22 season

 In contrast with his last two snooker years, this was a poor season for Selby.
-His first tournament was the British Open.
+His first tournament was the 2021 British Open.
 He was defeated in the second round, but returned to the top of the rankings for the first time since March 2019.
 After that, he suffered many early round exits, failed to qualify for tournaments or has withdrawn from them.
 Selby said that snooker seemed "irrelevant right now" to him, as he spoke about his struggles with depression that was affecting his life and snooker form.
-He reached the semi-finals of the World Grand Prix in December though, but after levelling the match at 2–2, he was defeated 3–6 by Neil Robertson.
+He reached the semi-finals of the 2021 World Grand Prix in December though, but after levelling the match at 2–2, he was defeated 3–6 by Neil Robertson.
 The only other highlights of the season were his quarter-final appearances at the 2021 Champion of Champions, where he made his 700th century break in his opening match against David Gilbert, becoming the sixth player to reach that milestone, and the 2022 Masters, where Selby avenged his 6–3 loss to Stephen Maguire from last year's tournament by beating the Scotsman by the exact same scoreline, but then he suffered a 6–1 defeat by Barry Hawkins.

 2022–23 season

-Compared to his last season performance, Selby's form had improved, as he reached the quarter-finals of the British, the Northern Ireland and the Scottish Open, the semi-finals of the Champion of Champions, then went on and won the English Open for the second time, claiming his first ranking trophy since his World Championship win in 2021.
+Compared to his last season performance, Selby's form had improved, as he was in the final of the 2022 World Mixed Doubles, teamed up with Rebecca Kenna, though they ended up losing 2–4 to Neil Robertson and Mink Nutcharut; then he reached the quarter-finals of the British, the Northern Ireland and the Scottish Open, and the semi-finals of the 2022 Champion of Champions.
+After that, he went on and became the first player to win the English Open for the second time, claiming his first ranking trophy since his World Championship win in 2021, and becoming the second player, after Judd Trump, to win four Home Nations tournaments.
 In the semi-final of the tournament, he also recorded his first win over Neil Robertson in two years, after seven consecutive losses to him, including this year's Northern Ireland and Scottish Open defeats.
+Towards the end of the season, Selby also won the inaugural 2023 WST Classic tournament, beating Pang Junxu 6–2 in the final.
+In the next event, the 2023 Tour Championship, he made it to the semi-final, losing 9–10 to Shaun Murphy, forcing a decider after being 6–9 down.

+At the 2023 World Snooker Championship, Selby defeated Mark Allen 17–15 in a semi-final that lasted for over 13 and a half hours in total, with the final session ending at 12:48 a.m.
+In frame 16 of the final against Luca Brecel, Selby scored a maximum break, his first maximum at the Crucible, and the first ever compiled in a World Championship final.
+Trailing 16–10 at one point, Selby managed to close the gap to 16–15; however Brecel won the following two frames to win 18–15.